 *TIP* They are VERY strict with the size of bags that enter Auschwitz.
 If it’s bigger than a sheet of A4 paper.
 Think again.
 Also, be prepared to pay to use the toilets.

-We jumped back in our mini bus and were taken to Birkenau camp that’s just down the road.
+We jumped back in our mini bus and were taken to Birkenau camp that’s just down the road (if you’re not part of a tour, there is a shuttle bus between the two).
 This is where the majority of the people stayed in awful awful buildings that looked like chicken sheds.
 (This isn’t even trying to be funny, it’s to give you an idea of the poor conditions that these people were made to live in).
-You can also see the railway tracks where the trains used to bring the people to the camps and 2 ruins of the gas chambers that the Germans destroyed when the camp got ‘found out’.
+You can also see the railway tracks where the trains used to bring the people to the camps and 2 ruins of the gas chambers that the Germans destroyed when the camp got ‘discovered’.
 Birkenau is now home to a big holocaust memorial remembering the lives of the 1 MILLION+ people that were killed at Auschwitz and Birkenau between 1940 – 1945.

 DAY 2 AFTERNOON (tour arrived back in Krakow at 3.30pm):